Stories of Hope

 Hope is healing

 An important aspect of healing is regaining hope and optimism.
 When you are trapped without any hint of a solution, the darkness you feel is impossible to put it into words.
 It is inevitable that you will begin to despair and remain justifiably angry.
-In turn, you will have elevated levels of stress chemicals and inflammatory markers, which has devastating effects on your mental and physical health.
+In turn, you will have elevated levels of stress chemicals and inflammatory markers, which have devastating effects on your mental and physical health.
+Additionally, the neocortex of your brain (thinking region) doesn’t function well, and irrational behaviors are common.

-This section is for you to share your story and give hope to those who have not yet begun the healing journey.
+This section allows you to share your story and give hope to those who have yet to begin the healing journey.

 The need for hope